Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 ---
 ## Data Source:

-The data used for this work is obtained from the AdventureWorks 2019 database 2019.
-I studied the Schema, Objects related to the Schema, data dictionary and found the right tables for the analysis.
+The datasets used for this project was from a Microsoft Excel workbook provided by the Tech Instistute "DAHEL Techies" where I completed my internship.
+I studied the datasets alongside the data dictionary and figured out the approach to take for the analysis.

+Click [here](Dataset.xlsx) for Datasets.
+Also refer to [data dictionary](Dataset_dictionary.xlsx)

 ---
 ## Data Transformation: